Define a Kubernetes Cluster Build Infrastructure

 - Click New Connector and then click Kubernetes Cluster.

-- Enter a name for the new Kubernetes Cluster Connector.
+- Enter a unique name for the Connector.

-- In Delegate Configurations, select Primary Configuration.
 This is simply a default.
-In the future, you can add Delegate Configuration to run scripts on your Delegates and scope them to different environments.
+In the future, you can add configurations to run scripts on your Delegates and scope them to different environments.

 - Click Download Script.
-The YAML file for the Kubernetes Delegate will download to your computer as an archive.
+This downloads the YAML file for the Kubernetes Delegate.

 - Open a terminal and navigate to where the Delegate file is located.
-You will connect to your cluster using the terminal so you can simply run the YAML file on the cluster.
+You'll connect to your cluster using the terminal so you can simply run the YAML file on the cluster.

 - In the same terminal, log into your Kubernetes cluster.
 In most platforms, you select the cluster, click Connect, and copy the access command.